Studio: IFC Midnight

 The morning holds opportunities for second guesses.
 Especially once bloody maggots start falling from between Samantha’s legs.
 An unplanned pregnancy and hepatitis are suddenly two far more preferable punishments for a momentary lapse in judgment.

 “Contracted” is smaller-scale body horror that is mostly effective for its self-contained story.
-The drawback is that this depiction is so insular that not pouncing on the chance to exploit broader contagion fears is a missed opportunity.
+The drawback is that this depiction is so insular that not pouncing on the chance to exploit broader contagion fears becomes a missed opportunity.

 Samantha is a drag.
 She is cute, liked by her friends, and has been struggling with a few bad cards dealt from life’s hand.
 Pulling out a shovel to move generous heaps of sympathy in her direction should be easy enough.
 But Samantha proves to be an irritating twit instead of an unfortunate soul.